Jeann-Carlos/UnityPlantvsZombieDemo/README.md

-# Unity-PlantVsZombies-Game
+# UnityPlantVsZombies Demo
-This a basic unity plant vs zombies clones, it will only be used as a testing ground for technical utilities and not as an actual game.
+A basic unity plant vs zombies clone, it and will only be used as a testing ground for technical utilities and not as an actual game.
 Currently the focus point of this game is to effectively implement a plant vs zombies clone using the Unity D.O.T.S formulation which is Unity's new high-performance, multithreaded Data-Oriented Technology.

 ## Technical Capabilities

 ### D.O.T.S
-DOTS marks a fundamental change in direction of Unity’s architecture.
-DOTS is a combination of technologies that are new to Unity, which requires a new way of working with Unity and a different approach to thinking about code and data using data-oriented design (DoD), as opposed to the object-oriented approach of Unity without DOTS.
+DOTS is a significant shift in Unity's architecture.
+DOTS is a new set of technologies for Unity whos purpose is to a new way of working with the engine and a new way of thinking about code and data using data-oriented design (DoD), as opposed to Unity's object-oriented approach.

 ### Object Pool
-Instantiate() and Destroy() are useful and necessary methods during gameplay.
-Each generally requires minimal CPU time.
+During gameplay, the methods Instantiate() and Destroy() are both beneficial and required in most cases, only a little amount of CPU time is required (for this set of actions).
-However, many seamingly insignificant things with some time may add up.
-This becomes a problem in ( for example) a game where many object may bee instantaited and destroyed at the same time (like plant vs zombies).
-Additionally, Unity uses Garbage Collection to deallocate memory that’s no longer in use.
-Repeated calls to Destroy() frequently trigger this task, and it has a knack for slowing down CPUs and introducing pauses to gameplay.
-This behavior is critical in resource-constrained environments such as mobile devices and web builds.Object pooling is where you pre-instantiate all the objects you’ll need at any specific moment before gameplay — for instance, during a loading screen.
-Instead of creating new objects and destroying old ones during gameplay, your game reuses objects from a “pool”.
+However, many seemingly little things can build up over time.
+This becomes a problem in games when a large number of objects are created and destroyed at the same time (like plant vs zombies).
+Garbage Collection is also used by Unity to deallocate memory that is no longer in use.
+This task is commonly triggered by repeated calls to Destroy(), and it has a habit of slowing down CPUs and causing gameplay pauses.
+In resource-constrained settings, such as mobile devices and web builds, this behavior is crucial.
+Object pooling is where you pre-instantiate all the objects you’ll need at any specific moment before gameplay — for instance, during a loading screen. in place of